What makes the History and Politics course at Cambridge so special?

 All applicants will take a pre-interview assessment at an authorised centre (normally your school/college).
 You will have to register for the assessment by 15 October, separately from your UCAS application.

 You will have two interviews, one in each subject.
-Applicants should be prepared to discuss their relevant interests and potential directions they may wish to follow.
-Applicants should submit two examples of recent work, which will be available to interviewers.
+When you apply, we will ask you to submit two examples of recent work, which will be available to interviewers.
+Be prepared to discuss your relevant interests and potential directions you may wish to follow.

 Where can I find out more?